Additive Manufacturing: H.C. Starck’s Broad Portfolio of Products and Services

 - 3D Printing (3DP)

-Spherical Powders Optimized for Additive Manufacturing
+Spherical Refractory Metal Powders Optimized for Additive Manufacturing

-Molybdenum and tungsten spherical powders optimized for additive manufacturing are engineered for enhanced processability and product performace when utilized with popular additive manufacturing techniques such as binder jet, directed energy deposition and powder bed fusion.
+Molybdenum and tungsten spherical powders optimized for additive manufacturing are engineered for enhanced processability and product performance when utilized with popular additive manufacturing techniques such as binder jet, directed energy deposition and powder bed fusion.
 The inherent spherical shape of H.C.
 Starck‘s powders results in improved flowability and high apparent density, while meeting the stringent purity level demanded by customer and application requirements.

 Technologically advanced applications in industries like medical and industrial imaging, nuclear and thermo-nuclear energy, and various aerospace related components will benefit from the new molybdenum and tungsten spherical powders.